Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Sanzang and Seimei Abe gliding

 Sanzang and Seimei Abe have a nearly identical air charge attack that turns them into a glider for a time.
 This movement tactic is impacted by Agility as well as your character's current velocity.
-As such, it's better if you can start this movement tactic from a running jump, but having maxed out Speed is not necessary since you'll hit this movement's Speed cap at far lower Speeds already.
+As such, it's better if you can start this movement tactic from a running jump, but having maxed out Speed is not necessary since you'll hit this movement's Speed cap at a far lower Speed already.
 One timing test suggested there's no significant speed difference between having 145 or 360 Speed during a single glide's worth of movement.

-Even in optimal circumstances this movement tactic does not break the Speed cap.
-The main advantage of this tactic is the ability to glide an unparalleled distance through air.
+Even in optimal circumstances this movement tactic does not break the Speed cap - the average Speed is closer to something like 320.
+However, the main advantage of this tactic is the ability to glide an unparalleled distance through air.
 Even though you are slightly slower than Pang Tong, you can stay in air for much longer than him.
-This movement tactic is also highly steerable and more flexible since you can cancel it early to fall down once you've reached your destination.
+This movement tactic is also highly steerable and more flexible since you can cancel it to fall down early once you've reached your destination.

 Seimei Abe can get a bit more starting height to his glide by doing jump -> regular air attack -> charge air attack.
 He also falls down faster after you are done gliding.
 Both of these things make him the better choice in speedruns in my opinion.
 But Seimei Abe was only added in WO3U, which means Sanzang is the only character you can use for gliding in the original WO3.